What is Sublimation Printing? What Do I Need To Start It?

 Personalized Items

-Everyone loves personalized items, particularly Gen Z. you can start with an online store where you can sell printed mugs, keychains, pillows, water bottles, tumblers, and so on.
+Everyone loves personalized items, particularly Gen Z. You can start with an online store where you can sell printed mugs, keychains, pillows, water bottles, tumblers, and so on.

 The notable advantage of this business idea is it can be started with a low investment.
 For example, instead of focusing on all items, you can pick any one or two things, like mugs or tumblers, and start a business with low investment.